Growth of bilinear maps II: Bounds and orders: A polynomial upper bound for

 \end{corollary} \begin{proof} At first, for every $n$, we have $g(n+1)\le\const g(n)$.
 This inequality can be deduced from \cite[Lemma 1]{bui2021growth}, which states that for every $k$, we have $g_k(n)\ge\const g_k(n+1)$.
 It is also a special case of Lemma \ref{lem:extension} itself when we take any subtree $T_0$ of $2$ leaves, which always exists.

 It follows that with the same condition as in Lemma \ref{lem:extension}, we also get

-The conclusion is obtained by applying Proposition \ref{prop:in-greatest-component} to the $C$-subsystem for the component $C$ of $k$. \end{proof} Note that this corollary actually deduces Proposition \ref{prop:g_k-not-very-different} by setting $m=1$ and applying it several times.
+The conclusion can now be obtained by applying Proposition \ref{prop:in-greatest-component} to the $C$-subsystem for the component $C$ of $k$. \end{proof} Note that this corollary actually deduces Proposition \ref{prop:g_k-not-very-different} by setting $m=1$ and applying it several times.

-The following observation is useful later. \begin{observation} If $k$ is in a component that has at least one edge inside (loops are also counted), then for a fixed $d$, we have
+The following observation is useful later. \begin{observation} If $k$ is in a component that has at least one edge inside (loops are also counted), then for every $d$, we have

 It follows that $g_k(n)$ and $g_k(n+d)$ are in a constant factor of each other (by Proposition \ref{prop:g_k-not-very-different}). \end{observation} \begin{proof} By the condition of the component of $k$, for every $d$, there exists a pattern $P=(T,\ell)$ with $|P|=d$ so that the associated matrix $M$ has $M_{i,k}>0$ for some $i$ in the component of $k$ (by Observation \ref{obs:pattern-for-distance}).
 Let $T^*$ be the tree associated with $g_k(n)$.
-Consider the tree obtained from $T$ by replacing $\ell$ by $T^*$, we can see that the $i$-th entry $v_i$ of the associated vector is at least a constant times $g_k(n)$.
+We can see that the $i$-th entry $v_i$ of the vector associated with $P\oplus T^*$ is at least a constant times $g_k(n)$.
 The conclusion follows since $g_k(n+d)\ge\const g_i(n+d)\ge\const v_i\ge\const g_k(n)$ with the first inequality obtained from Remark \ref{rem:same-component}. \end{proof} The condition in Observation \ref{obs:bounded-distance} can be relaxed, but the current form is enough for later applications.